 MANUFACTURERS, WHAT WERE YOU THINKING?

 Although Region V (most of Canada) provides many opportune heating hours for an ASHP, complicating factors such as heavy snowfall, frequent defrost periods and low temperature rise were never adequately addressed until very recently.

-2. Low temperature rise.
-Even when equipment worked perfectly well, heated air out the registers felt cold, not cool, but cold.
+- Low temperature rise: Even when equipment worked perfectly well, heated air out the registers felt cold, not cool, but cold.
 ASHP units typically produced heated air in a temperature rise range of 20F to 30F; air out the registers rarely ever exceeded 105F (41C) in my experience.
 Then, during defrost, had the auxiliary heat-during-defrost feature not been utilized, even colder air chilled the homeowner.
 Though the conditioned air produced by standalone ASHPs was warm enough to heat the house, it simply was not comfortable for the consumer.
 Uncomfortable people fiddle with thermostats.
 Modern thermostats have a built-in time delay deliberately meant to frustrate the fiddlers and twiddlers.
 Uncomfortable homeowners revert to running extra space heating devices eliminating any system efficiency gains and, of course, they complain loudly.

-2. Defrost Controls.
-Some early ASHP units I encountered in the field had nothing more than a pressure switch connected to a copper sensing tube mounted inside the outdoor coil just below the top row of tubes.
+- Defrost Controls: Some early ASHP units I encountered in the field had nothing more than a pressure switch connected to a copper sensing tube mounted inside the outdoor coil just below the top row of tubes.
 The sensing tube would fill-up with grass clippings, dirt, bugs and ice thus preventing the pressure switch from tripping the reversing valve.
 Outdoor units would freeze solid just like the proverbial ice cube.
 Later, controls based on a combined time and/or temperature differential were used.
 Almost universally, this type of defrost control ended-up reverting to a timed defrost–often every 30 minutes whether defrost was needed or not.
 Defrost switched the system into cooling mode and triggered a call for auxiliary heat meant to temper the air delivered to the space.
 Command-based defrost controls were useless in a northern climate–it was not until a manufacturer developed demand-based defrost controls in the mid-80s that the situation improved.
 Did I ever mention that defrost is NOT a problem for ground-source heat pumps?

-4. Contractor technical and sales training.
-Several major players such as Carrier, Lennox, General Electric (later Trane) and Westinghouse Electric offered comprehensive training for dealers interested in heat pumps.
+- Contractor technical and sales training: Several major players such as Carrier, Lennox, General Electric (later Trane) and Westinghouse Electric offered comprehensive training for dealers interested in heat pumps.
 However, considering all the players in the early ASHP market, there was not enough training of value.
 There was far too much “irrational exuberance” or sales propaganda floating around; even technical courses were run by sales people.
 The fact is this: ASHPs sales and installation in our cold climate requires a well-engineered approach using properly trained installers and technicians.

 CONTRACTORS: TOO MANY MISTAKES